DataDog/dd-prof-php/README.md

+> [!CAUTION]
+> This repository has been archived.
+The PHP profiler has moved to the [Datadog/dd-trace-php](https://github.com/DataDog/dd-trace-php) repository.

 # Datadog Continuous Profiler for PHP

 The Datadog PHP profiler is a Zend Extension for PHP 7.1+.
 Debug and ZTS builds